zml72062/pygmmpp/README.md

 ## `DataLoader` --- loading datasets

 The `DataLoader` uses the `torch.utils.data.DataLoader` class, and is a simple wrapper class.
+As an extension to the `torch_geometric.loader.DataLoader` class, our `DataLoader` allows passing a user-defined `collator` function as an argument, which overrides the default `collate` function.

 ## `MessagePassing` --- message-passing layers